Langtang Gosaikunda Trek with Helambu Valley

 Gosaikunda joins together the remote and staggering valley of Langtang with the high mountain lakes at Gosaikunda.
 Langtang Gosaikunda Trek is one of the most beautiful ways to explore nature from the inside out.
 You can visit the lovely Langtang National Park and then, afterward, trek to the end of the valley to view the eminent mountains.
 The Langtang Gosainkunda Helambu Trek combines three different treks: Langtang Valley, Gosaikunda Lake, and Helambu Valley Trek.

-Emulating the Trishuli River north out of Kathmandu, you voyage through Trishuli Bazaar and Dhunche to Syabrubesi, a Tamang village spotted at the exact edge of the Langtang National Park.
+Emulating the Trishuli River north out of Kathmandu, you voyage through Trishuli Bazaar and Dhunche to Syabrubesi, a Tamang village spotted at the exact edge of Langtang National Park.
 You then swing east into the Langtang Valley, intersecting the stream numerous times as you voyage up along a canyon-like, more level segment of the valley.
 You pass through oak and rhododendron woods and even cross cold moraine on your path to the Tamang village of Langtang.

 Helambu Valley was known as Yalmoganriwa in ancient times, and now it is called Yalmo in the local language.
 Yalmoganriwa means to enclose snowcapped mountains in Helmo Valley, known as the Helambu Sindhupalchok district of Nepal.
 The center of this is Bumthang, which is the origin of the Melamchi River.
 The upper part of the mountain is named Dorje Lakpa, also known as Bajra Saddhu in Tibetan.
 Teton Goden Chen reveals this place, and his disciple visited this area and built the gumba (monastery).
 There is a Guru Dukphok cave in Padmasambhava that can accommodate up to 20 meditators at a time.
 There are many meditation centers around the area.
 There are famous meditation caves where 11th-century Tibetan Mahasiddha Milarepa meditated on deeper and realization, which are near Thimbu.
 A strong female deity, Dharmapal Ama Yangri, whose name opens Yangrima Danda.